So you've got your nice big spaceship, but you have one big problem — fuel. It's heavy and runs out real quick.

+So you've got your nice big spaceship, but you have one big problem — fuel.
+It's heavy and runs out real quick.**

+>

-- The Japanese IKAROS (Interplanetary Kite-craft Accelerated by Radiation Of the Sun) space probe was launched in 2010.
-It was the first spacecraft to use a solar sail as its main method of propulsion.
-The craft was launched in 2010.
-It used the radiation pressure from the Sun to propel itself toward Venus, making history as the first solar sail-powered interplanetary spacecraft.
-The craft's journey to Venus was to test the sail's control system - LCD panels on the sail itself can adjust their reflectivity, giving the craft a method of attitude control.
+> - The Japanese IKAROS (Interplanetary Kite-craft Accelerated by Radiation Of the Sun) space probe was launched in 2010.
+It was the first spacecraft to use a solar sail as its main method of control (a traditional chemical rocket placed the probe on its Venus flyby trajectory) and was the first interplanetary solar sail spacecraft.
+The craft's journey to Venus was intended to test the sail's control system - LCD panels on the sail itself can adjust their reflectivity, giving the craft a method of attitude control.
 Cycling the panels on and off also allows the spacecraft to control its rotational speed.
 Currently JAXA, the Japanese space agency, is waiting for the spacecraft to awake from hibernation, as its 10-month heliocentric orbit includes 7 months when the spacecraft's solar panels cannot receive enough energy.

-- NASA's first attempt at launching a solar sail-powered craft was much less ambitious- the NanoSail-D mission was designed to test a solar sail in low Earth orbit.
+> - NASA's first attempt at launching a solar sail-powered craft was much less ambitious- the NanoSail-D mission was designed to test a solar sail in low Earth orbit.
 The first launch in 2008 failed, destroying the probe; however, a launch spare was modified and improved to become NanoSail-D2, which was launched successfully in 2010, after IKAROS was launched.
 Unlike IKAROS, NanoSail-D2 does not exist anymore — it reentered the atmosphere and burned up as planned.

-- Although NanoSail-D2 was NASA's replacement for NanoSail-D, the original NanoSail-D mission was handed to the non-profit Planetary Society.
+> - Although NanoSail-D2 was NASA's replacement for NanoSail-D, the original NanoSail-D mission was handed to the non-profit Planetary Society.
 NanoSail-D was renamed LightSail-1, and although NanoSail-D's successor had been launched successfully in 2010, LightSail-1 launched in May 2015 and although battling problems and gaps in communication, it completed the mission successfully and entered the Earth's atmosphere in June 2015 (presumably burning in it).
 LightSail-2 launched in June 2019, and entered the athmosphere in November 2022.

-- Proposed as a far less dangerous method of dealing with a meteor heading towards Earth than launching a giant nuke at it.
+> - Proposed as a far less dangerous method of dealing with a meteor heading towards Earth than launching a giant nuke at it.
 A robot spacecraft would attach a solar sail which would gradually pull it off course — if the meteor is caught early, even the minuscule acceleration from a solar sail is enough to change its trajectory substantially by the time it comes close to Earth.